Tbrennan6/IcelandicNow/docs/05_simple_sentences/05_singular_personal_pronouns.md

 | **Accusative** | hann          | hana         | það        |
 | **Dative**     | honum         | henni        | því        |
 | **Genitive**   | hans          | hennar       | þess       |

+The third-person pronoun forms are much less consistant than the first and second-person ones.

 **Conversation 1:**\
 Person 1: Hvar er **hann**? - (Where is he?)\